dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 ### Referencing other models

 Python models participate fully in dbt's directed acyclic graph (DAG) of transformations.
 Use the `dbt.ref()` method within a Python model to read in data from other models (SQL or Python).
-If you want to read directly from a raw source table, use `dbt. source()`.
+If you want to read directly from a raw source table, use `dbt.source()`.
 These methods return DataFrames pointing to the upstream source, model, seed, or snapshot.

 <File name='models/my_python_model.py'>